Daniel Chávez-Ontiveros

 Daniel Chávez-Ontiveros is a Mexican filmmaker known for his award-winning documentary editing.
 He studied at the Escuela Nacional de Artes Cinematográficas (ENAC) in Mexico City and earned an MFA in Documentary Film and Video from Stanford University.

-He is best known for his editing work on 499, Sansón and Me, Unseen, Si Pudiera Quedarme (If I Could Stay), and For Venida, For Kalief.
+He’s known for his editing work on 499, Sansón and Me, Unseen, Si Pudiera Quedarme (If I Could Stay), and For Venida, For Kalief.
 These films have premiered and earned awards at top-tier festivals including Tribeca, Hot Docs, and Sheffield DocFest.
-His latest project, the feature documentary American Pachuco: The Legend of Luis Valdez, currently in post-production, recently received the Library of Congress Lavine/Ken Burns Prize for Film, recognizing its exceptional use of archival materials and awarding it a $200,000 grant.
-Finally, I also just worked as a finishing editor in the doc film How to Clean A House in 10 Easy Steps produced by Olga Segura and executive produced by Alfonso Cuarón.

 Drawing from his experience as a Mexican immigrant living in the U.S. for over a decade, Daniel focuses his editing on films that showcase stories about immigration, the Mexican-American experience, and social justice, aiming to inspire and empower his community.